dibley1973/StoredProcedureFramework/README.md

 * (Must) Ability to handle parameters with NULL value **Done**
 * (Must) Ability to handle return types with NULL values **Done**
 * (Must) Ability to support Table Value Parameters **Done**
-* (Must) Entity Framework specifc extensions must be in own assembly to remove dependency on EF DLLs for main project assembly **Done**
+* (Must) Entity Framework specific extensions must be in own assembly to remove dependency on EF DLLs for main project assembly **Done**
-* (Should) Ability to handle multiple recordsets returned from a stored procedure **Done**
+* (Should) Ability to handle multiple RecordSets returned from a stored procedure **Done**
 * (Should) Contain a suite of Unit Tests that test all public accessors
 * (Should) Contain a suite of Example Tests that document usage of both assemblies **WIP**
 * (Should) Contain a suite of Integration Tests for both assemblies **WIP**
 * (Should) Ability to handle lesser used parameter types
 * (Should) Ability to handle lesser used return data types
-* (Should) Warn calling code if parameter value data may be truncated due to smaller pameter type
+* (Should) Warn calling code if parameter value data may be truncated due to smaller parameter type
-* (Should) Implement David Doran's "FastActivator" for object intanciation **Investigated: no gain**
+* (Should) Implement David Doran's "FastActivator" for object instantiation **Investigated: no gain**
 * (Should) Implement ability to call stored procedures from DbContext like "MyContext.MyStoredProcedure.Execute()" **WIP**
 * (Could) Not have any "Resharper" warnings **WIP**
 * (Could) Not have any "Code Clones" in production code **WIP**

 ## WIKI ##
 Please visit the wiki for examples how to define classes which represent a stored procedure and use them in code to call the stored procedures they represent [WIKI link](https://github.com/dibley1973/StoredProcedureFramework/wiki)

 ## Solution
 The solution is written in C# .Net v4.0.
 The decision to write in v4.0 and not a later version is to enable other projects with this framework version and above to be able to consume it.